-New Ways of Implementing a New Strategy: “Managed Retreat” (300 words)
+New Ways of Implementing a Old Strategy: “Managed Retreat” (500 words)

 Challenge: Create a better upland life for community members displaced from repetetively flooded waterfront homes.

-When shoreline dwellings repeatedly suffer weather-related flooding, public officials face a dilemma: rebuild or not?
-“Not” is what experts call “managed retreat,” using public money to buy private properties, leveling them and returning newly vacant land to its former function of absorbing excess rain and coastal storm surges.
+When shoreline dwellings repeatedly suffer weather-related flooding, communities face a dilemma.
+Rebuild or not?
+“Not” is what experts often call “managed retreat.”
+Governments use public money to buy private properties and level them.
+The newly vacant land returns to its former function.
+It soaks up excess rain and coastal storm surges.

-Good policy -- needlessly tainted by negative language.
-“Retreat” says “surrender,” and only worse than managed retreat would be chaotic retreat!
+Unfortunately, that type of forward-thinking investment in future resiliency is needlessly tainted by negative language, “managed retreat.”
+“Retreat” signifies “surrender.”
+The only thig worse than managed retreat would be chaotic retreat!
 Neither is needed.
-Instead of giving up, let’s institute moving up.
-How?

-That form of new attention to community building has good precedents.
-America’s legal system already enforces equitable compensation for land condemned for a public purpose.
-Land-use law recognizes transferring development rights from a valuable community resource (like Grand Central Terminal) to a receiving area that offers bonuses for a property owner who loses the right to develop a “preservation area.”
+That form of new attention to community building inherits well-established precedents.
+America’s legal system already requires equitable compensation for land condemned for a public purpose.
+Land-use law recognizes the benefit transferring development rights (TDR) from a valuable community resource (like historic Grand Central Terminal) to a receiving area that offers bonuses for a property owner who loses the right to develop a “preservation area.”

 “Managed retreat” generates intense emotions – understandably.
-All the more reason for community members, chief resilience officers, planners and public officials to find new ways -- like upgrading transportation -- to create new community for those who have sold their homes and business in the face of climate change.
+All the more reason for community members, chief resilience officers, planners and public officials to find new ways to create new community for those who have sold their homes and business in the face of climate change.
 Onward and upward.
 There’s no retreating from the important task of building community!